bogadrian/gatsby-final/src/posts/park-your-tir.md

 </br>

-##I built and put online my first real app!
+#I built and put online my first real app!

-I finished my first app.
-It feels so good that I was able to build it.
+I finished my first real app.
+Overcoming the todo's world! 😀 It feels so good that I was able to build it.

-The back-end is with NodeJs and the front-end is with ReactJs.
+<center>The back-end is with NodeJs and the front-end is with ReactJs.</center>

 The app is suppose to help truck drivers around Europe to find a parking for their lorries.
 I used to drive a lorry in Europe and I know from my own experience that, when the evening comes there is so hard to find a parking for the lorry.